A Moment In Crime podcast: Two weddings and a murder - the case of Auckland man Blazej Kot

 It was the Herald's first true-crime podcast.

-To subscribe to A Moment In Crime visit iHeartRadio , Apple Podcasts , Google Podcasts and Spotify .
+To subscribe to A Moment In Crime visitiHeartRadio, Apple Podcasts, Google Podcasts and Spotify.

 We want to hear from you